awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Examining the job output for GPartition
 ------------------------------------------

-Once the partition jobs are done, you can examine the outputs they created.
+Once the partition job is done, you can examine the outputs they created.

 .. code-block:: bash